akruszewski/gibl/manuscript/chapter2.md

 I>
 I> A package in Racket resembles a set of definitions someone has written for others to use.

-For example, if we want to use a hashing function, we will include the package for hashing to have the hashing definitions available to interact with.
+For example, if we want to use hashing functions, we would pick a package that implements these and use them.
 This allows us to put our focus on the design of our system, instead of re-defining everything.

 Packages can be browsed at http://pkgs.racket-lang.org.
 Packages can be installed from the DrRacket GUI - when we try to use a package that is missing and available in the packages repository, DrRacket will give us the option to install it.
 Alternatively, they can be installed using `raco pkg install <package_name>` from the command line.
 We will take advantage of packages in Racket later in the book.

-To export data from a package, we use the syntax `provide`.
+To export objects from a package, we use the syntax `provide`.
 As an example, let's create a few procedures, and then save their definitions in a file called `utils.rkt` by clicking on `File > Save Definitions`.

 ```racket
 (define (sum-list l) (foldl + 0 l))